breadOnLaptop/breadOnLaptop/README.md

 ## 🚀 About Me

-I believe in building software that not only solves problems today but also anticipates the challenges of tomorrow.
+I believe in building software that not only solves today’s problems but also anticipates tomorrow’s challenges.
 My approach is simple yet futuristic—combining minimalism with precision engineering.

 ---